Attorney, Writer, Teacher, Mediator, Advocate

 Dawn Coppock – My Story

 Dawn is the 2nd of 5 children born to educators in East Knoxville.
 Her mom worked for Knox County Public Schools and her dad was a business professor at Carson-Newman College.
 When Dawn was about 6, her family received temporary custody of her 4 year old cousin, Leah, because her aunt was mentally ill and addicted.
 That began litigation that spanned Dawn’s entire childhood.
-Finally, when Leah was almost old enough to be adopted without her birth mother’s consent, her birth mother consented.
+Finally, when Leah was almost 18, old enough to be adopted without her birth mother’s consent, her birth mother consented to Leah’s adoption.

-Leah had long been Dawn’s beloved little sister, but it took years for the legal threat of losing her to end, and for the law to catch up with the hearts of her big, boisterous family.
-Dawn knows that the heart does not distinguish between adopted and birth sisters, and that long-term litigation and threat is not a healthy backdrop for family life for anyone.
+Leah was Dawn’s beloved little sister long before she was adopted.
+The years under legal threat to Leah’s security took a toll on everyone in this big, boisterous family.
+Dawn knows both that the heart does not distinguish between adopted and birth sisters, and that long-term litigation and threat to family security is not healthy for anyone.
+Both facts inform how Dawn practices law.

 “Dawn provided us the wisdom of a trusted family friend, the knowledge of an expert in her field, and unparalleled compassion in some of the most trying moments of our lives.
 She is unflinchingly honest and a consummate professional.
 We hold her in the highest regard as an essential part of our family’s story.”